Why Recovery Often Takes Longer Than Simply Being on the Right Thyroid Medication

 It took me 10 years to recover.
 I had first to give up believing the bad information I was being told from many doctors: that my blood tests said I was normal and thyroid hormone was being treated correctly.
 Once I had given up believing this, and found the treatment that I actually needed, it still took me a few years to fine tune my thyroid hormone dosing to ideal for me at the time.
 However, I was still not 100%.

-When someone has been terribly ill for that amount of time it is unreasonable to expect them to just bounce back to normal even if they are on the right thyroid hormone dose.
+When someone has been terribly ill for a long time it is unreasonable to expect them to just bounce back to normal even if they are on the right thyroid hormone dose.

 I had to take things easy still.
 I began to do regular light exercise at home.
 I joined a tennis club and played with a mixture of relative beginners and older people.
 I had played tennis as a young person but not for years.
 But joining a club and playing with friendly, nice people who I could have fun with was ideal.
 It was social and it was not overly physically demanding.
 I tried to eat a good diet and I took a good range of supplements.